v-rajagt/IntuneDocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 ## Password settings

-On User Enrollment devices, the Require password setting is the only supported option.
-If any of the password policy settings are configured in any way, then two restrictions are automatically enforced.
-The device will be required to have a 6 digit non-simple (complex) pin.
+On User Enrollment devices, if you configure any password setting, then the **Simple passwords** settings is automatically set to **Block**, and a 6 digit PIN is enforced.

-For example, you configure the Password expiration setting, and push this policy to User Enrollment devices.
-On such devices, the expiration is ignored and the password must be 6-digit, complex number.
+For example, you configure the **Password expiration** setting, and push this policy to user-enrolled devices.
+On the devices, the following happens:
+- The **Password expiration** setting is ignored.
+- Simple passwords, such as `1111` or `1234`, aren't allowed.
+- A 6 digit pin is enforced.

 ## Administrator remote device actions and options
 Admins can perform the following actions and options on User Enrollment devices: